-You can be replace the 2145 uninterruptible power supply-1U (2145 UPS-1U) only after you remove the previous uninterruptible power supply (UPS).
+You can replace the 2145 uninterruptible power supply-1U (2145 UPS-1U) only after you remove the previous uninterruptible power supply (UPS).

-"Removing the 2145 UPS-1U battery" on page 457 This topic describes how to remove the 2145 uninterruptible power supply-1U (2145 UPS-1U) battery.
+Follow all safety notices when you are removing the 2145 uninterruptible power supply-1U (2145 UPS-1U) battery.

-"Replacing the 2145 UPS-1U battery" on page 461 This topic describes how to replace the 2145 uninterruptible power supply-1U (2145 UPS-1U) battery.
+Follow all safety notices when you are replacing the 2145 uninterruptible power supply-1U (2145 UPS-1U) battery.

-"Checking the status of the node using the CLI" on page 19 You can use the command-line interface (CLI) to check the status of the node.
-"Checking the status of the node ports using the CLI" on page 19 You can use the command-line interface (CLI) to check the status of the node ports.
+"Checking the status of the node using the CLI" on page 21 You can use the command-line interface (CLI) to check the status of the node.
+"Checking the status of the node ports using the CLI" on page 21 You can use the command-line interface (CLI) to check the status of the node ports.